 The conquistadors never found El Dorado, the legendary city of gold, but they did get their hands on Potosí and its Cerro Rico, a ‘Rich Hill’ full of silver.
 This quote, from the city’s first coat of arms, sums it up.
-The city was founded in 1545 as soon as the ore was discovered, and pretty soon the silver extracted here was bankrolling the Spanish empire.
+The city was founded in 1545 as soon as the ore was discovered and pretty soon the silver extracted here was bankrolling the Spanish empire.
+Even today, something very lucrative is said to vale un Potosí (be worth a Potosí).

 Potosí’s story is wholly tied to its silver.
 During the boom years, when the metal must have seemed inexhaustible, it became the largest and wealthiest city of the Americas.
-Even today, something very lucrative is said to vale un Potosí (be worth a Potosí).
-Then, once the silver more or less dried up, decline and poverty were the hard facts.
-The ore has been extracted by miners in some of the most abysmal conditions imaginable – a visit to see today’s miners at work provokes disbelief at just how appalling the job is.
+Once the silver more or less dried up however, the city went into decline and its citizens slipped into poverty.
+The ore is still being extracted by miners in some of the most abysmal conditions imaginable – a visit to see today’s miners at work provokes disbelief at just how appalling the job is.
 But the rest of Potosí – its grand churches, ornate colonial architecture and down-to-earth, friendly inhabitants – is a real delight.